 Most of them also keeled over a bit, so much so that they resembled slinkys.
 But, there was actually one plus to this new souffle girth, they deflated in width before deflating in height, so I was happy to have a little more hang time vertically, as you can see below.
 Souffle liposuction!

 Starts out like this….

 Unfortunately, I also had a few chocolate slinkys.
 They rose beautifully, but deflated faster than usual.
-Again, not a big deal since both the chubby vanilla bean and chocolate carpenter’s dream souffles tasted fantastic; wonderfully moist and light.
+Again, not a big deal since both the chubby vanilla bean and chocolate carpenter’s dream souffles tasted fantastic; perfectly moist, intense in flavor, and feathery light.

 …ends up like this.